HiPerCoRe/KTT/OnboardingGuide.md

 #### Local memory arguments

 Local (shared in CUDA terminology) memory arguments are used to allocate a corresponding amount of cache-like memory, which is shared across all work-items
 (threads) inside a work-group (thread block).
 We just need to specify the data type and total size of allocated memory in bytes.
-Note that the local (shared) memory of static size can be also allocated inside the kernel code by using __local (__shared__) declaration specifier.
+The local (shared) memory of static size can also be allocated inside the kernel code by using __local (__shared__) declaration specifier.

 ```cpp
 // Allocate local memory for 4 floats and 2 integers.